 Prepaid cards are often the preferred solution for tourists and people who plan to stay in the United States for a few months at most.
 These cards are offered by American operators.
 They are topped up with a fixed amount, and each traveller can choose the one that best suits his or her needs.

 It is not really a package, as there is no subscription, and once the validity period of the card is over, you will have to top it up or buy a new card.
 Thankfully, most operators offer to roll over unused data to the next period if you choose to top up.

 All the major telephone operators offer these types of prepaid cards.
-For example, they are offered by each of the four main U.S. operators: AT&T, Verizon, T-Mobile or Sprint.
-Choosing these operators is a guarantee of an efficient network.
+For example, they are offered by each of the four main U.S. operators: AT&T, Verizon, T-Mobile and Sprint.
+If you choose one of these operators, you’ll be guaranteed an efficient network.

 Here is a package that will be of interest to people who are planning a long stay in the USA.
-You should know that in the USA, it is only when you take a mobile phone at the same time as your package that you will be really committed until you have paid for the whole phone.
-If you take a package alone, it will always be a no-contract phone plan.
+You should know that in this country, it is only when you take a mobile phone at the same time as your package that you will be really committed until you have paid for the whole phone.
+If you take a package alone, it will always be a no-contract phone plan 👍

 One difference is that before you can actually use your SIM card for the very first time, you'll have to pay a set-up fee, which can easily exceed $50.

 As for the choice of operator, as I said earlier, I recommend that you focus on the four most popular operators: